 Although humbly self described as a “simple woman of the people” Eva Peron did her utmost to project an image of royal personage in public, as in this gala event photo in 1950 where the First Lady wore a purple velvet cape framed in the fur of kings, ermine.

-The Royal Crown Jewels of a “Simple Woman” – Continuing the air of faux royalty, for one who also meekly described herself as a mere “sparrow among many sparrows”, the Venusian first Lady of Argentina apparently didn’t mind setting herself apart from the common folk by parading in public like the most royal of preening peacocks.
-In 1951 Holland’s Royal Family gave Evita a set of her own crowned jewels consisting of a set of diamond rings, matching diamond earrings, and a tiara made for a queen (pictured above) which unto itself was worth $3.5 million.
+The Royal Crown Jewels of a “Simple Woman” – For one who meekly described herself as a mere “sparrow among many sparrows”, the First Lady of Argentina apparently didn’t mind setting herself apart from the common folk by parading in public like the most royal of preening peacocks.
+In 1951 Holland’s Royal Family gave Evita her own crowned jewels consisting of a set of diamond rings, matching diamond earrings, and a tiara made for a queen (pictured above) which unto itself was worth $3.5 million.
 In December of 2009, Serbian thieves posing as Arabian sheiks literally picked up the jewels and ran with them from a jewelry store in Valencia Spain where Evita’s heirs had hocked them decades earlier for cash.
-Evita’s precious jewels were eventually all retrieved in various heists in Milan two years later in June of 2011.
+Evita’s faux royal jewels were eventually all retrieved in various heists in Milan two years later in June of 2011.

 The Libran military leader whose disarmingly charming smile alone could win over the most dissident of news reporters – Juan Peron.